avajs/ava/readme.md

 	for (let i = 0; i < 3; i++) {
 		t.true(i < 3);
 	}
-}); // fails, 3 assertions are executed which is too many
+}); // Fails, 3 assertions are executed which is too many

 test(t => {
 	t.plan(1);